nearform/slack-knowledgebase-chatgpt-responder/README.md

 1. **Crawler**: A function which crawls once a day data from Notion (The NearForm way section), and stores a csv file with the relevant page content
 2. **Embeddings creation**: A function which generates an embeddings file based on **Crawler**'s csv output and using OpenAI Apis.
 The embeddings file is meant to create a context for our AI
-3. **Slack bot** A function that reads the embeddings files and uses OpenAI APIs to generate Slack bot-compliant answers about NearForm knowledge base
+3. **Slack bot**: A function that reads the embeddings files and uses OpenAI APIs to generate Slack bot-compliant answers about NearForm knowledge base

 ![alt text](./assets/schema.png 'Schema')

-We used [this](https://github.com/openai/openai-cookbook/tree/main/apps/web-crawl-q-and-a) tutorial to write the OpenAI part.
+This project is based on this [official OpenAI documentation](https://platform.openai.com/docs/tutorials/web-qa-embeddings) and [relevant example](https://github.com/openai/openai-cookbook/tree/main/apps/web-crawl-q-and-a) about using OpenAI api to build an AI that can answer questions about a custom set of data.

 ## Table of contents